alexandraldavis/blog/content/post/eine-geistige-heimat/index.md

 What makes less sense on the surface is why I wanted to not stick out as an American.
 Granted, sometimes this is quite practical depending on the location and one's demographic.
 For safety reasons I do not want to publicly indicate that I am a foreign solo female traveler.
 And as much as I myself avoid stereotyping others, a part of me wanted to not seem like the typical and unlikable American tourist.

 But my reasons changed as the trip progressed.
 I found myself absorbing the German lifestyle so much that I wanted to feel like I was part of it.
 I loved using the Deutsche Bahn and the local transit, whose infrastructures laugh at the United States.
-I delighted in the number of languages I heard in the streets.
-Again, I do not like stereotypes, and this may sound naive, but I felt like I belonged there better -- regardless of the location -- than I do in most of the United States with Chicago being the main exception.
+The number of languages I heard in the streets delighted me.
+I swapped a world of automobiles, fast food, humidity, mass shootings, and baseball for one with public transportation, better weather, a gritty history I adore, and proper football.

 I felt that difference when I returned to the Newark airport yesterday.
+My sense of belonging faded.

 My trip culminated with a visit to the Reichstag building on my final night.
 What an architectural feat.
 {{< figure src="reichstag2.jpeg" width="400px" >}}